 This post may include affiliate links; see our disclosure policy.

 - It’s fast.
-Pan fried broccoli comes together in just about 10 minutes!
+Pan-fried broccoli comes together in just about 10 minutes!

-Tips for the perfect pan fried broccoli
+Tips for perfect fried broccoli

-As I mentioned up top: it’s easy to ruin broccoli.
-Many home cooks tend to cook it too long, making it turn mushy and a brownish-green color.
-They also tend to under-season it, which accentuates broccoli’s bitter flavor instead of it’s sweetness.
-Here’s what to know about this recipe:
+As I mentioned before, it’s easy to ruin broccoli.
+Many home cooks tend to cook it too long, turning it mushy and weird colors.
+They also tend to under-season it, which accentuates broccoli’s bitter flavor instead of its sweetness.

 Ways to serve fried broccoli

-This fried broccoli recipe is…
+This fried broccoli recipe is vegetarian, gluten-free, plant-based, dairy-free, and vegan.

-Easy Pan Fried Broccoli
+Easy Pan-Fried Broccoli

 - Prep Time: 3 minutes